 To drive the point home, Thomson, in a strange act of conscience, burned his Continental Congress journals.
 He didn’t want Jefferson or Adam to be tarnished in history by their sometimes petty and petulant 1775-1776 stances.
 Thomson believed that US presidents needed to be elevated to greatness by the aristocratic intelligentsia, irrespective of political party affiliation, cultivated as enduring heroes for the ages.
 From George Washington onward, he insisted, presidents needed to be honored for time immemorial.
 Once Parson Weems mythologized George Washington in a popular book called The Life of Washington, then voila!
 The cult of the US presidency was born.
 To honor presidents, Americans have built monuments and put presidents’ faces on currency.
 Presidents’ Day is a national holiday.
 And, in recent years, the American way of grading past presidents’ performances in office has become the historian’s poll.
-It’s a marvelous new national tradition of great merit and engaged citizen fun.

 In the 18th century, when the Republic began, ranking the American presidents was not much of a discussion.
 Washington was a demigod, and Adams acted like one, making him a bitterly controversial second choice.
 From 1800 onward, however, as more presidencies piled up, the debate expanded, but only in a cracker-barrel way.
 Someone would pose the question, “Who is the best president?” and answers would fly.
 Party loyalties tended to temper the rankings, as in an idle discussion recorded in print by a bystander in 1848.
 Typical for its time, it took place in a precinct office in Virginia between two men who were passing the time: